Wolf awoke on the Raven's bed. He heard voices talking in the background and realized the Wolverine held his hand.

-He met the Raven on the lists.
+He met the Raven at the lists.
 The knight had Shadow on a long leash and the Willow had joined him.
 They rode to the outside of the faire where Wolf let Shadow collect the scent off of Rick's shirt.
 Wolf turned him loose and told him to hunt.
 They circled the outside of the faire and around the outside of the castle before Shadow picked up the scent.
-The wolf started running across the field stopping once and awhile to check for more scent.
-The field was heavily trampled by people from the faire.
+The wolf started running across the field stopping every so often to check for more scent.
+The field had been heavily trampled by people from the faire.

-The further they went from the castle the better the hunting was and Wolf was able to detect the footprints in the trampled grass of the fields.
-Soon they arrived at the spot where the body was found.
+The further they went from the castle the better the hunting became and Wolf detected the footprints in the trampled grass of the fields.
+Soon they arrived at the spot where the body had been found.
 The footprints around the spot made a mess and Wolf could not make heads or tails of them.
-It was obvious that a struggle had occurred.
-The police had trampled the scene as well.
+Obviously a struggle had occurred and the police had trampled the scene as well.

 Shadow finally made a decision on a direction to travel and started running again with the three horsemen following.
 After about ten minutes of following the trail Shadow entered a copse of trees and stopped.
 Then he started pacing back and forth.
 He picked up the scent again and took off at a dead run.
 The horses had trouble following until they reached open fields again.
 They came to a steam between two fields.
-Shadow jumped the stream then stopped.
+Shadow jumped the stream and then stopped.
 He came back and started sniffing around the banks.
-The wolf then started walking upstream in the water to a copse of trees, all the while sniffing the banks.
-They entered the woods at a walk; the wolf's hackles were up and everybody was on high alert.
+The wolf started to walk upstream in the water to a copse of trees, all the while sniffing the banks.
+They entered the woods at a walk; the wolf's hackles were up and everybody came to high alert.
 He paced back and forth on the stream banks then started digging in a pile of leaves.

-The Raven was instantly off his horse and sweeping the leaves aside.
-There was a body, barely recognizable in the mud.
+The Raven instantly off his horse swept the leaves aside.
+They found a body, barely recognizable in the mud.
 The Raven turned it over and felt for a pulse in the neck.
 Satisfied, he took his hat and with water from the stream he doused the mud off the victims face.
 It was Rick.
 The cold water revived him and he started coughing.
-Then he opened his eyes which were unfocused.
+Then he opened his eyes which remained unfocused.
 He started struggling and the Raven had to forcibly hold his arms down.

 "Rick, Rick, its Wolf; you're safe!"
 Wolf repeated it a couple of times.

-Rick's eyes finally seemed to focus and he stopped struggling.
+Rick's eyes finally focused and he stopped struggling.
 He appeared to be defeated.

 Once the Raven had finished checking the boy out for injuries, he and the Willow each grabbed an arm and hauled the boy up to level ground.
-The Willow un-girded her sword and pulled her hauberk off along with the padded coat that was underneath it.
+The Willow un-girded her sword and pulled her hauberk off along with the padded coat that lay underneath.
 She placed the coat around the boy's shoulders.

 "Wolf, ride back to the castle, find Constable Warren and then the Lion.
 Make sure that an ambulance comes.
 Willow, you stay with Rick; I'll see about capturing these guys.
 Shadow comes with me."

-Wolf made sure Rick was awake before he left he was going to have a hard ride retracing his path.
-He knew speed was important because Rick was hypothermic.
+Wolf made sure Rick could stay awake before he left.
+He knew he would have a hard ride retracing his path; speed was important because Rick was hypothermic.
 If only he had some of that stimulant concoction he had in the jungle.
 The next best thing was a drink of strong coffee with chocolate and powdered jalapeno pepper.
-That was one thing he would see about later.
+He would see about that later.

 The Raven with Shadow's assistance followed the trail the criminals had left.
 The Raven could follow it but speed was important and he figured Shadow would be useful in a fight.
-The Knight was lightly armed; he had only his bow and arrows.
+The Knight, lightly armed, had only his bow and arrows.
 His only hope lay in finding them before they found their way out of the countryside.

-The Willow was concerned for Rick's safety; the boy was cold, too cold.
+The Willow concerned for Rick's safety realized the boy was cold, too cold.
 She could start a fire to warm him up but that would take way too long.
 The best she could do was to boost him onto her horse for warmth and head for the road to meet the ambulance.
 She picked Rick up, but her horse was too tall.
-What she would do to have the palfrey Wolf was riding.
+What she would do to have the palfrey Wolf rode.
 She stood the boy up making him hold onto the saddle.
-She mounted the giant Percheron from the other side and, reaching down, she grabbed the boy's arm and lifted him up to sit behind her.
+She mounted the giant Percheron from the other side, reached down, grabbed the boy's arm, and lifted him up to sit behind her.

-That was when the Willow realized that her hauberk and sword were still on the ground.
-It was an easy decision.
-The boy was in need.
-His safety was first.
-Once she was sure the boy could hold on she started the Percheron walking towards the nearest road in the distance.
-Before she got out of the woods a man stepped out from behind a tree pointing a pistol at her.
-She stopped her horse and waited.
-She knew he wasn't alone.
+Than the Willow realized that her hauberk and sword still lay on the ground.
+It was an easy decision; the boy was in need, His safety came first.
+Sure the boy could hold on, she started the Percheron to walk towards the nearest road in the distance.
+Before she got out of the woods, a man stepped out from behind a tree pointing a pistol at her.
+She stopped her horse and waited; she knew he wasn't alone.
 The others had to show themselves first.